xd009642/xd009642.github.io/_posts/2025-08-18-Making-CLI-tools-with-Trustfall.markdown

 Docker.
 It bloats up my storage, I have tons of images as part of work with dev builds and for some projects they're around 7GB an image.
 It's not great.
-And I've been suffering, bash functions to grep all the images and remove ones with a certain substring in the name, attempts to delete anything over a size.
+And I've been suffering writing bash functions to grep all the images and remove ones with a certain substring in the name, attempts to delete anything over a size.
 It ends up fiddly and a bit annoying.

 But each image has a bunch of data associated with it, it seems reasonable to query it and print information or delete images that match a query.
-Looks like I've got a reason to use trustfall.
+Looks like I've got a reason to use Trustfall.

 _Side note I do also use podman on some machines, this will be relevant later._